7.1.4 Requirements for former residents of Australia receiving a portable pension

 Summary

 A claim for pension can be lodged by a former resident who has resumed residence in Australia only if, on the evidence available, there is a clear intention to remain permanently in Australia.
-A person who intends to return to Australia for a defined period only (e.g. 2 years) would not be an 'Australian resident' as per SSAct subsection 7(2).
+A person who intends to return to Australia for a defined period only (for example, 2 years) would not be an 'Australian resident' as per SSAct subsection 7(2).

 Specific portability rules apply when a person who was formerly an Australian resident returns to Australia and becomes an Australian resident again and is successful in claiming Age or DSP.
+These are known as the 'former resident rules'.

 Portability for former residents - Age, DSP